FWJay/harmony-service/README.md

 ## Usage

 In order to test your code locally you can run `bundle exec rspec`.
 Once you have completed development you can upload into  Harmony Platform.

-## Development

-Your Service should respond to request messages appropriately.
-You can find the relevant mappings [here](https://github.com/HarmonyMobile/harmony-service/blob/master/lib/harmony/service/rpc_service.rb#L95).

 ## License